chasewnelson/SNPGenie/README.md

 # snpgenie

 Perl software for estimating evolutionary parameters from pooled next-generation sequencing single-nucleotide polymorphism data.
+Just run **snpgenie-1.2.pl** in a directory containing the necessary input files, and we take care of the rest!

 # Introduction